Sv443/Node-Notifier/README.md

 ## Installation:
 1. Install Node.js
-2. Install [pm2](https://npmjs.com/package/pm2) if you want to enable autostart, monitoring and viewing logs (`npm i -g pm2`)
+2. Install [pm2](https://npmjs.com/package/pm2) if you want to enable autostart, monitoring, etc. (to install run `npm i -g pm2`)
 3. Clone or download and extract this repo
+4. Edit the file `config.js` to your liking
-4. Open a terminal in the project directory
+5. Open a terminal in the project directory
-5. Start Node-Notifier (`npm start`)
+6. Start Node-Notifier (`npm start`)
-6. See if the service is online (visit http://127.0.0.1:8042/ in a browser)
+7. See if the service is online (visit http://127.0.0.1:8042/ in a browser) or through pm2 by running `pm2 logs Node-Notifier`
-7. Do either of these:
+8. Do either of these:
     - Build an [ESP-Notifier](https://github.com/Sv443/ESP-Notifier)
-    - Send requests to the server (see [sending requests](#sending-requests))
+    - Send requests to the server in another way (see [sending requests](#sending-requests))

 <br>

-To configure Node-Notifier, open the file `config.js` in the project root directory
+To configure Node-Notifier, open the file `config.js` in the project root directory and edit it.
+If it's already running, make sure to restart the process by running `npm start` again.

 <br><br>